-Squinting at computer, tablet, or mobile screens for hours at a time is a normal part of our lives in the 21st century.
+Using computers, tablets, or mobile devices for hours at a time is a normal part of our lives in the 21st century.
 Unfortunately, eye problems associated with this activity are also on the rise.
 Even if you have never had eye problems before, you may have noticed computer vision syndrome symptoms after two or more hours of screen time.
-Signs include:

 - Blurry vision